A package to control Digilent Waveforms devices

 The pydwf package comes with documentation and a number of ready-to-run examples that demonstrate how pydwf can be used to perform common and not-so-common tasks.

 A command-line tool is provided that can be used, among other things, to list the available Digilent Waveforms devices and their configurations.

 This README file contains information about the project.
 Readers who want to learn how to use pydwf are referred to the API documentation.

 The following devices can be controlled using pydwf:

 - Analog Discovery (legacy)

 - Analog Discovery Studio

-The pydwf package has been extensively tested with the Analog Discovery 2 and Digital Discovery devices, and it has been verified to work with Analog Discovery Pro devices.
+The pydwf package has been extensively tested with the Analog Discovery 2, Digital Discovery, and ADP3450 devices.
 It should also work with the other devices listed, but these haven't been tested.
 If you have such a device and encounter problems, please report an issue on the GitHub issue tracker.

 The pydwf package requires Python 3.6 or higher.